tomjoht/tomjoht.github.io/_posts/2018/10/2018-10-09-tech-comm-trends-more-collaboration-with-engineers.md

 Of the 65 respondents, about 53% of readers agree and 39% strongly agree with this statement (for a total of 92% agreement).
 But beyond the general role, requirements, and skills, exactly *what* is evolving in tech comm?
 Are we changing in positive ways to align with tomorrow's needs?
 More importantly, what kind of data supports this assertion about the evolution of the profession?
 We need to get much more specific here if our analysis of trends will be useful.

-## Looking at job advertisements to extrapolate the evolution of tech comm
+## Looking at job advertisements to extrapolate the evolution of tech comm {#jobads}

 To get a better picture of the role, requirements, and skills in demand, let's turn to some research based on an analysis of job advertisements.
 In "The Evolution of Technical Communication: An Analysis of Industry Job Postings" (Nov 2015 *Technical Communication Journal*), Eva Brumberger and Claire Lauer make an astute observation about determining trends.
 They say that by looking for patterns in job advertisements, you can see what employers are looking for and hence learn what skills and needs are trending in the industry.
 They write: